 - Lock in payment: Receive full payment through a secure method before transferring the title and vehicle.

 - Provide accurate information: Be honest about your car's condition, year, and odometer reading to avoid complaints and potential liability.

 - Document everything: Keep records of the transaction, including inspection reports, contracts, and all communications with the buyer.

-By following these best practices, you can reduce the likelihood of post-sale disputes and ensure a smooth selling process.
-If disputes do arise, knowing your state’s consumer protection laws and consulting with the state attorney general’s office may help resolve the issue.
+By following these best practices, reduces the likelihood of post-sale disputes and ensure a smooth selling process.
+If disputes do arise, knowing your state's consumer protection laws and consulting with the state attorney general's office may help resolve the issue.
 Remember to remain neutral, clear, and informed while communicating with the other party.

 Navigating Post-Sale Disputes

 When facing a post-sale dispute after selling a car online, it's important to remain calm and composed.
 Respond to the buyer's concerns promptly and professionally, and keep a record of your communications.
 If the issue revolves around the bill of sale, review it carefully to ensure everything is in order.
 Maintaining a cooperative attitude helps you navigate disputes more effectively.